-- Latch mode begins recording as soon as you touch a control that is set for automation, and continues to record automation after you release the control. - Snap mode begins recording automation when you touch a control, and stops when you release the control.
+- Latch mode begins recording as soon as you touch a control that is set for automation, and continues to record automation after you release the control. - Snap mode begins recording automation when you touch a control, and stops recording when you release the control.
+Additionally, once you release the control and automation stops recording, the physical control snaps back to the starting value or position where it was at the start of the automation recording.
+For example, if you are recording fader automation with a starting position of -12dB in Snap mode, you can record new fader automation as long as you are holding the fader.
+Once you release the fader, the automation recording stops and the fader snaps back to the -12dB position.